SuperOfficeDocs/superoffice-docs/docs/en/admin/user-management/learn/role/set-data-rights-for-role.md

 ## Access rights to reports

-All SuperOffice CRM users have access to the **Reports** screen in SuperOffice CRM, but the individual reports you can access depend on the rights you have in respect of follow-ups, documents, sales and the activities list (see [Role][2]).
+All SuperOffice CRM users have access to the **Reports** screen in SuperOffice CRM, but the individual reports you can access depend on the rights you have ([role][2]) in respect of follow-ups, documents, sales and the activities list.
 In practice, this means that you cannot generate reports for content you do not have permission to view in SuperOffice CRM.

 <!-- Referenced links -->
 [1]: edit-rights-for-anonymous-users.md